tufts-ml/hugheslab-onboarding/README.md

 * (1) If you don't have one yet, create a github account here: <https://help.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account>

+* (2) Add yourself to the lab directory here: <https://docs.google.com/spreadsheets/d/1PVeq1UmwchsMTx9nH7qZPmwcrxaMmquSHDlinAnB-zM/edit?usp=sharing>

-* (2) Send an email to Mike (or slack message) with your github username.
+* (3) Send a slack message or email to Mike with your github username.
 He'll add you to the team here: https://github.com/tufts-ml/

 # <a name="hpc-request"> HPC request</a>